Marvel's Spider-Man: Music

-Both of the currently released games in the Marvel's Spider-Man series have been composed by John Paesano.
+All of the currently released games in the Marvel's Spider-Man series have been composed by John Paesano.
 The respective soundtracks for Marvel's Spider-Man and Marvel's Spider-Man: Miles Morales have been collected in digital streaming and physical vinyl formats in collaboration with Mondo.
 Additionally, three vocal tracks were produced for the Miles Morales original soundtrack: "I'm Ready" by Jaden Smith, and "Where We Come From" and "This is My Time" by Lecrae.
+A vocal track for Marvel's Spider-Man 2, "Swing" by EarthGang ft.
+Benji, was released on streaming services in September 2023.